Atlanta Compromise: Criticism from W. E. B. Du Bois

 Harvard-educated W. E. B. Du Bois was born and raised in New England and was twelve years younger than Washington.
 Where Washington was representative of rural, Southern blacks, Du Bois characterized urban, intellectual, Northern blacks.
 Northern blacks had relatively more freedom than those in the South, and were more willing to fight for equal rights.
 Some Northern blacks felt that the Atlanta Compromise was effectively imposed on Southern blacks by white Southerners.
 (Note: Historian Jack Pole wrote of the conflict between Du Bois and Washington: "... the claim that Du Bois challenged was that of leadership for the Negroes throughout the United States.
 To judge all aspects of the Negro situation from the Southern angle of vision, and to advocate the policy of accommodation, which may have been the code of survival in the South, as the highest aim of the blacks as a whole, was to cripple Negro claims to advancement precisely where they could be most ambitious and effective.
-New York State passed an anti-discrimination law in I890 when Southern states were passing segregation laws.
+New York State passed an anti-discrimination law in 1890 when Southern states were passing segregation laws.
 It is not to be wondered at that Northern blacks who had fought to establish their position should have murmured against being 'led', and authoritatively spoken for, by a Southern accommodationist imposed on them primarily by Southern whites.")

-Although Du Bois initially supported the Atlanta Compromise, (Note: Harlan told Washington: "Let me heartily congratulate you upon your phenomenal success at Atlanta – it was a word fitly spoken.") over time he came to strongly disagree with Washington's approach.
+Although Du Bois initially supported the Atlanta Compromise, (Note: Du Bois told Washington: "Let me heartily congratulate you upon your phenomenal success at Atlanta – it was a word fitly spoken.") over time he came to strongly disagree with Washington's approach.
 The rift between the two men began to develop in 1898 when Washington resigned from the board of Kowaliga Academic and Industrial Institute, which was governed by a friend of Du Bois.
 (Note: Aiello lists various dates and events that have been suggested as the start of the rift between Washington and Du Bois.)
 In 1900, Du Bois proposed the creation of a national organization of black businessmen, but Washington quickly plagiarized the idea and created the National Negro Business League.
 In 1901, Du Bois included a negative assessment of the Atlanta Compromise in his review of Washington's autobiography Up from Slavery.
 (Note: Du Bois wrote of Washington: "Among the Negroes, Mr. Washington is still far from a popular leader.
 Educated and thoughtful Negroes everywhere are glad to honor him and aid him, but all cannot agree with him.
 He represents in Negro thought the old attitude of adjustment to environment, emphasizing the economic phase; but the two other strong currents of feeling, descended from the past, still oppose him...
 While these men respect the Hampton-Tuskegee idea [that is, the Atlanta Compromise] to a degree, they believe it falls far short of a complete program.
 They believe, therefore, also in the higher education of Fisk and Atlanta Universities; they believe in self-assertion and ambition; and they believe in the right of suffrage for blacks on the same terms with whites.")